 Want job interview tips to help you select the most qualified employees?
 These tips will help you assess the skills, experience, and cultural fit of your potential employees.
 The job interview is a powerful factor in the employee selection process in most organizations.
 While it may not deserve all of the attention that it receives, the interview is still a powerful force in hiring.

 But the job interview remains your key tool in assessing the candidate's cultural fit.
 It is also the tool you can use to get to know your candidates on a more personal basis.
-The job interview process helps other employees own the new employee when he or she joins your organization.
+The interview process helps other employees get to know the candidate.
+It helps the new coworkers own and feel some responsibility for the success of the new employee when he or she joins your organization.
 Use these tips to help your team select superior employees.

 How to Select Candidates for the Job Interview